 Compound vs Plaster

-Compound, specifically joint compound, is a paste used to seal gaps between drywall panels and smooth surface imperfections.
-Plaster is a mixture of lime or gypsum, sand, and water, primarily used for creating walls and ceilings in interior spaces.
+A compound, specifically a joint compound, is a paste used to seal gaps between drywall panels and smooth surface imperfections.
+Plaster is a mixture of lime or gypsum, sand, and water, primarily used to create interior walls and ceilings.

-The compound has a muddy texture that is white in color and is used to seal walls, cracks, etc. No skills are needed for applying Compound to your walls.
-One just needs to add a subtle amount of water to it.
+The compound has a muddy texture that is white in color and is used to seal walls, cracks, etc. No skills are needed to apply Compound to your walls.
+One needs to add a subtle amount of water to it.

-It is smooth in texture which helps it to expand easily, and after the moisture is lost, the compounds get hardened.
+It is smooth in texture, which helps it expand easily; after the moisture is lost, the compounds get hardened.

 Plaster is also a substance that is used for fixing, filling walls and cracks.
 It contains one among the compounds like gypsum, cement, or lime.
 It settles very quickly, and it is a powder that is white in color and is mixed with some amount of water before its application.